Edited by: Keri Stooksbury

 Beyond the sheer size of each room, you will typically find many more amenities within your room when staying at Hilton Grand Vacations.
 In almost all cases, the accommodations will offer spacious living and dining areas, fully-equipped kitchens, washers, and dryers in suites.

-As a result, Hilton Grand Vacations properties have a lot of activities and amenities to keep you busy and entertained during your stay.
+Hilton Grand Vacations properties have a lot of activities and amenities to keep you busy and entertained during your stay.

 This might seem like a given in today’s age of connectivity, but it’s still worth discussing the fact that you get free Wi-Fi throughout your stay.
 If you’re staying at a resort property, particularly internationally, it may be difficult to access reliable Wi-Fi.